Energinet-DataHub/geh-core/source/App/documents/registrations/authorization.md

 # JWT Security

-> Each domain must implement its own domain-specific actor authorization!
+> Each subsystem must implement its own subsystem-specific actor authorization!
 The middleware ensures only that the token is valid.
 Failure to do so may lead to escalation of privileges.

 - DO validate the signature, lifetime, audience and issuer of the token.
 - STRONGLY RECOMMENDED to validate the external token from 'token'-claim.
 Middleware will do this for you.